TILseg/TILseg/README.md

 - **Input:** Directory containing patches, output directory (optional), hyperparameters(optional), algorithm, fitted model (optional).
 - **Output:** : TIL counts from each patch, TILs overlayed on the original H&E patch, binary segmentation masks of each cluster, individual clusters overlayed on the original patch, image of all the clusters, and a CSV file containing countour information of each TIL segmented from the patch

-Specifically, the arguments to these functions are:
+Specifically, the arguments to this fucntion is:
 - **in_dir_path:** String containing the directory path to the patches that will clustered and have TILs segmented
 - **out_dir_path:** String containing the directory path where output images and CSV files will be saved
 - **hyperparameter_dict:** Dicitonary of hyperparameters for the chosen algorithm.
 This dictionary can be read by the JSON file outputted by `tilseg.model_selection` module.